markmayo28/kickstarter-analysis/README.md

 ### Purpose

-The purpose of performing this analysis is to determine when is the most opportune time to launch a Kickstarter campaign for a theater project and if there is an optimal level to set the goal.
+The purpose of performing this analysis is to determine when is the most opportune time to launch a Kickstarter campaign for a theater project and if there is an optimal level to set the goal to increase the chances of success.

 ## Analysis and Challenges